It’s a new year – what are your resolutions? If one of them is to update your estate plan, here are five questions to ask yourself:

 Finally, who are your fiduciaries?
 Who is best suited to wind up your affairs at death and to manage a trust for your spouse and/or children?
 Have you considered whether a corporate trustee makes sense for your particular family and financial situation?
 Who will take care of your minor children?
 If you are a grandparent, who will manage funds passing to your minor grandchildren?
 Have you considered what will happen if you are no longer competent to manage your financial affairs?
 Take time not only to select trusted friends, family members, or institutions to fill these roles but also to speak to the proposed representatives.

 The start of a new decade is the perfect time for a financial wellness check, which includes your estate plan.
 If you’ve identified at least one item that needs attention, reach out to your advisor and start a dialogue.

-Susan Bock counsels clients in the administration of estates and trusts, as well as estate, corporate, tax and financial planning.
+Susan Bock, Of Counsel at Stoel Rives, counsels clients in the administration of estates and trusts, as well as estate, corporate, tax and financial planning.
 Susan’s law practice includes advising clients in the areas of income, estate, and gift taxes, counseling trustees and beneficiaries, charitable planning, international estate planning and trust administration, and working with families and closely held businesses to achieve business succession planning and the creation of small family businesses.